-The Hofstra University shuttle bus service provides the Hofstra community transportation throughout the campus.
-There are also scheduled stops at the Long Island Railroad, as well as at local shopping centers and restaurants.
-For schedules and information visit our web site, stop by the Hofstra Information Center, or call (516) 463-7878.
+The Hofstra University shuttle bus provides the Hofstra community with transportation throughout the campus.
+There are also scheduled stops at the Long Island Rail Road, as well as at local shopping centers and restaurants.
+For schedules and information, visit our website, stop by the David S. Mack Public Safety and Information Center, or call 516-463-7878.

 Motorist Assistance Program

 The Motorist Assistance Program helps community members with motor vehicle problems on campus.
 Public Safety can retrieve keys, jump-start dead batteries, help with a flat tire, or tow a disabled vehicle to a local service station.